and it accepts ALL my fur babies!

 I know it could be any time between this week and the end of the month that I hear back from the programs I applied to.

 I've been trying to keep busy but I've been going nuts.
-I don't like to read into things but I find it crazy that my boyfriend and I both had
+I don't like to read into things but I find it crazy that my boyfriend and I both had the SAME dream of

 I guess this is just what comes with the whole process of grad school applications.